 He jetted off to travel abroad and you were consumed by your dream internship in a big city.
 Or, you both bummed it on the couch at home and you just happen to live eight hours apart.
-Whatever the reason, you and the guy you were seeing at school decided to take a break over the summer.
+Whatever the reason, you and the person you were seeing at school decided to take a break over the summer.
 But now that summer’s over, you’ll be back in the classroom before you can even say “Welcome Week.”
-And, of course, that means he’ll be there too.
+And, of course, that means he or she will be there too.
 So what do you do now?
 If you’re nervous about where your relationship stands, check out these tips from dating coach Jasbina Ahluwalia for bouncing back from a relationship break.

-Step 1: Get Ready to See Him Again
+Step 1: Get Ready to See Him or Her Again

-Seeing him for the first time in the fall after a break can be either a really happy, exciting moment, or a really awkward one.
+Seeing him or her for the first time in the fall after a break can be either a really happy, exciting moment, or a really awkward one.
 Luckily, you do have some control over which way the situation sways.
-An easy way to initiate the “reunion” is to text him a few days before you return with something simple, like: “Can’t wait to be back at school!
+An easy way to initiate the “reunion” is to text him or her a few days before you return with something simple, like: “Can’t wait to be back at school!
 When do you move in?”
-It eases him into thinking about seeing you again, and it’s also a great way to get back in touch if you haven’t talked in a while.
+It eases him or her into thinking about seeing you again, and it’s also a great way to get back in touch if you haven’t talked in a while.
 Set up a time to grab coffee or plan to sit together at a class meeting.
-That way, you won’t be flustered when you accidentally bump into him in the mailroom after not seeing him for three months.
+That way, you won’t be flustered when you accidentally bump into him or her in the mailroom after not seeing him or her for three months.

 Step 2: Feel it Out

-Sometimes, it’s easy to tell how your guy is feeling once you see him again—he’ll either run up to you to scoop you into his arms for a kiss, or he’ll go for the awkward friend hug (the worst!).
-And while a lot of what he does will probably seem hard to read, it’s important to tune into how he acts towards you, because it could be a major indicator of how things will play out now that you two are back at school.
+Sometimes, it’s easy to tell how your old flame is feeling once you see him again—he or she will either run up to you to scoop you into his arms for a kiss, or he or she will go for the awkward friend hug (the worst!).
+And while a lot of what he or she does will probably seem hard to read, it’s important to tune into how he acts towards you, because it could be a major indicator of how things will play out now that you two are back at school.
 Three months is a long time to be apart, and jumping right back into a relationship at the drop of a hat can be difficult.
-Be attentive to how flirty, awkward, or distant your guy might seem.
-Likewise, be aware of the vibes you could be giving him.
+Be attentive to how flirty, awkward, or distant your guy or girl might seem.
+Likewise, be aware of the vibes you could be giving him or her.